 A college student from our church will be a volunteer counselor at a Christian camp this summer.
 Our church will give the camp $600 from our mission budget and give him $900 from the mission budget as a gift for his service.
 He is not an employee of the church.
 Is there a tax reporting requirement for this gift?

 The amount paid directly to the student is considered mission support for the student’s activities.
-Mission support of individuals is required to be reported on Form 1099-MISC if it is $600 or more.
+Mission support of individuals is required to be reported on Form 1099-NEC if it is $600 or more.

-For additional information on the proper use of Form 1099-MISC, see chapter 4 in Elaine Sommerville’s book, Church Compensation.
+For additional information on the proper use of Form 1099-NEC, see chapter 4 in Elaine Sommerville’s book, Church Compensation.